redhat-et/ceph-mirroring/acm-application-configuration/README.md

 ## Install wordpress
 Using the route defined within *application/wordpress/base/wordpress-route.yaml* and your web browser follow the procedure to install wordpress.

+NOTE: Before beginning ensure that you modify *application/wordpress/base/wordpress-route.yaml* to point to your Load balancer and push to your git repository.

 ## Sync schedule
 Follow the instructions for [enabling and scheduling snapshot mirroring](../storage-schedule.md).